Tourism and housing – let’s nail some myths

 Abandoned buildings on the island of Stroma, Caithness

-Let’s nail the myth that holiday lets are the main cause of the Housing Crisis
+Let’s nail the myth that holiday lets are the main cause

-The real problem is not enough new homes are being built where they are needed.
+As I said, real problem is not enough new homes are being built where they are needed.
 And this has been happening for decades.

 It’s a mess.